gbellocchi/richie-docs/source/richie-sld-toolchain/verif.rst

 -----------------------------------
 HWPE-based accelerator (standalone)
 -----------------------------------
-The :smallcap:`Richie toolchain` supports the standalone verification of its *generated* `HWPE accelerators <https://hwpe-doc.readthedocs.io/en/latest/>`_.
+This toolchain supports the standalone verification of its *generated* `HWPE accelerators <https://hwpe-doc.readthedocs.io/en/latest/>`_.
 Additional information concerning the adopted test suite is available in the repository of the `HWPE TestBench (TB) <https://github.com/pulp-platform/hwpe-tb>`_.

 ^^^^^^^^^^^^^^^^^^^^